Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 =========

 These two new classes intend to Red Agents a cyber realistic way of leveraging the capabilities of the ``Terminal`` application.
-Whilst introducing both more oppourtinies for the blue agent to notice and subvert Red Agents during an episode.
+Whilst introducing both more opportunities for the blue agent to notice and subvert Red Agents during an episode.

 For a more in-depth look at the command and control applications then please refer to the ``C2-E2E-Notebook``.